Child Tax Exempt Savings Plan

 A little thank you for a big decision

-There’s more good news.
-Take out a Child Tax Exempt Savings Plan online and we’ll send you a £30 M&S Gift Card.
+There’s some more good news.
+Take out a Child Tax Exempt Savings plan online and we’ll send you a £30 M&S Gift Card.
 This will be after three monthly contributions have been received.

 Why choose the Child Tax Exempt Savings Plan?